samholt/pipeline/README.md

-# Build and Deploy for Distill.pub
+# Build and Deploy the Distill Website

-Instructions for how to build and deploy the distill.pub website.
+Instructions for how to build and deploy the [http://distill.pub]().

 Each page on the website is a `post`, whose contents are stored in an external github repository.
 The only other html page that is not contained within a post repository is the `index` page, which is generated separately.

 The manifest of posts is documented in `package.json`.
 The `bin/clone.js` script clones (or pulls) each repository listed.
 The `bin/build.js` script then copies everything from the `public/` directory of those repositories to our `docs` folder, runs a few transformations on the html files, and generates a few additional files.
 The `docs` folder is then served automatically by github pages when the changes are committed and pushed to Github.

 ## Transformations to the HTML of each post

 We do a few transformations to all the `.html` files that are direct children of the `public/` folder of each post.

+- *Distill components* TK

 - *Analytics* Adds analytics to the bottom of the page (currently google analytics).